 That said, our lead tester couldn't care less that it's not particularly flattering.
 The length, comfort, and lightweight feel give her a little swagger, like a fashionable somebody who doesn't care what you think of her outfit.

-This jacket seems very well-made with solid zippers, which is good since there are six of them counting all the pockets.
+This jacket appears to be well-made with solid zippers, which is good since there are six in total, counting all the pockets.
 The only other moving parts are the toggles that tighten the hood's baffle — thin nylon strings tucked into the corners of the collar.
 Pulling them to batten down the hood is a cinch.
 Searching around for the buttons hidden under the hood's fabric to release them is not.

 It all seems robust and likely to last.
-The most likely weak point we'd expect to see over time is the thin nylon shell.
+The thin nylon shell is the most likely weak point we'd expect to see over time.
 They tend to rip, and certainly more easily than the jackets in this test with multi-layered shells.
 That's why it gets more of an average rating in this metric.

 This jacket is also certified to meet the responsible down standard, which indicates that the birds who grew the feathers didn't suffer more than necessary.
 Outdoor research provides a tracking number through its down supplier, Allied Feather.
 Our jacket’s down came from grey ducks in China.